Deadly Tornado

 As Heather Mikels recounts her harrowing experience in the midst of the tornado's fury, authorities scramble to assess the extent of the damage and confirm the number of tornadoes that tore through Southeast Georgia.

-In addition to the tornadoes, torrential rains pounded South Carolina, prompting Flash Flood Warnings in Charleston.
+In addition to the tornadoes, torrential rains pounded South Carolina, prompting Flash Warnings in Charleston.
 The deluge, combined with high tides, inundated roads and low-lying areas, forcing closures and impassabilities.

-Isle of Palms, Charleston, and North Charleston grappled with severe flooding, aggravated by powerful wind gusts, while similar scenes unfolded in Cordele and Georgetown, Georgia, and Geneva, Alabama, underscoring the widespread impact of this relentless storm system.
+Isle of Palms, Charleston, and North Charleston grappled with severe flooding, aggravated by powerful gusts, while similar scenes unfolded in Cordele and Georgetown, Georgia, and Geneva, Alabama, underscoring the widespread impact of this relentless storm system.

 Chief forecaster and ideologist of the weather forecast service Pogodnik.
 Co-author of scientific articles and specialized content for various online media.